TheNoeTrevino/no-go.nvim/README.md

 ## Motivation

-Go's error handing is explicit and unmagical (awesome!), but that comes with verbosity a tendency to create bloat in your code (sad!).
+Go's error handing is explicit and unmagical (awesome!), but that comes with verbosity and a tendency to create bloat in your code (sad!).

 After doing research and finding from [this issue](https://github.com/golang/vscode-go/issues/2311) that GoLand has implemented their own solution, I knew I wanted to create something similar in Neovim.